uetchy/cadmio/README.md

 ## JSXCAD

-JSXCAD provides JSX syntax for [OpenJSCAD](https://github.com/jscad/OpenJSCAD.org).
+JSXCAD is a new way of "writing" 3DCAD like a code.
+It offers familiar JSX format that is transpiled into [OpenJSCAD](https://github.com/jscad/OpenJSCAD.org).

 > **Users beware:** JSXCAD is under the alpha stage.
 Many APIs are missing and no tooling provided.
 Please do not attempt to deploy it on your production environment unless you are fully aware of what it means.